 If your previous degree is not in communication studies, it is important to explain in your statement of purpose what influenced your choices to go into communication and media studies.

 In your 1500 word statement, include a description of your research interests and major theoretical influences, including information on your previous research experience, if any.
 Try to also explain why the Communication, Culture and Media program foci and faculty expertise match your specific interests.

 Transfers are generally not necessary because over the three to four years of work in the program, students tend to accrue enough credits to graduate.
 Concerns about redundant coursework can be discussed after admittance or in consultation with the Graduate Director at the time of application.

 No. The deadline for application in December 15 each year, for admittance the following fall.
 The master’s program does have rolling admissions, with students starting in fall, winter, spring or summer terms.

 Generally speaking, we admit three applicants on average, and there is about a 10% acceptance rate.

 At the time of application review, all students are considered for tuition remission and stipends.
-Incoming students almost always receive some kind of tuition remissions and stipends ranging from $15,000 to $18,000.
+Incoming students often receive some kind of tuition remission and/or stipend.
 Students generally receive teaching, research or general assistantships, which are assigned on a rolling basis, concurrent with program needs and opportunities.
 Assistantships are generally renewed for up to four years.

 Recent graduates have taken tenure-track positions at St. John’s University (NYC), Rowan University, Stockton College and Chestnut Hill College.
 Several other recent graduates have taken post-docs, and other kinds of work in industry or research in higher education (University of Athens).